authgear/authgear-server/docs/specs/saml.md

           - hook: authgeardeno:///deno/saml_mapping.ts
 ```

-The `attributes` object under items of `service_providers` is used to customize the saml attributes.
+The `attributes` object under items of `service_providers` is used to customize the SAML attributes.
 It contains two objects.

 - `definitions`: Optional.
-This object defines all saml attributes that can be included in the `<AttributeStatement>`.
+This object defines all SAML attributes that can be included in the `<AttributeStatement>`.
 When `null` or not provided, the default attributes mentioned above is used.
 When provided, it MUST be a list of objects containing the following fields:

   - `name`: Required.
 MUST be a string.
 The name of the attribute.
 It will be used as the `Name` of the `<Attribute>` element.
   - `name_format`: Optional.
 Used as the `NameFormat` of the `<Attribute>` element.
 See [SAMLCore](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf) Section 2.7.3.1 for details.